kayode-johnson-agboola/real-estatate-pricing/README.md

-# real-estatate-pricing
-Machine-learning learning model to predict the housing in 13 US States based on some features
+# A Machine Learning Web Application to predict the price of house in some states in the United States
+- Code witten in python
+- model trainned with AutoML using TPOT
+- web application built with Streamlit
+- Application Hosted on Heroku
+All the dependences can be found in the requirements.txt

+App link hosted on streamlit team: https://s4a.streamlit.io/opeyemibami/wine-quality-prediction-web-app/master/app.py/+/

+App link on heroku: https://wine-quality-web-app.herokuapp.com/

+## Read detailed project article published with [FritzAi/Heartbeat](https://heartbeat.fritz.ai/building-a-conversational-chatbot-with-nltk-and-tensorflow-part-1-f452ce1756e5)